yazgazan/bacom/Readme.md

         URL to work with
     -v	verbose

-Usage of backomp list:
+Usage of bacom list:
     -dir string
-        folder containing the tests (default "backomp-tests")
+        folder containing the tests (default "bacom-tests")
     -l	prints detailed listing
     -version value
         constraint listing to these tests (default *)